anvilproject/anvil-portal/content/ncpi/solicitation-announcements.md

 ### Solicitation Announcement Questions and Answers

-**This page** contains answers to questions received about the current [Solicitation Announcement for Interoperability Projects](/ncpi/solicitation-announcements#ncpi-interoperability-project-solicitation-announcement-march-2023).
+This section contains answers to questions received about the current [Solicitation Announcement for Interoperability Projects](/ncpi/solicitation-announcements#ncpi-interoperability-project-solicitation-announcement-march-2023).
 It will be updated periodically as new questions are received and answered.

 **Date of last update: 03/20/2023.**